Darxo/Hardened/README.md

 - Restrict the Y-position of the **Oracle** unique location to be between 10% and 35% (previously unrestricted)
 - **Flesh Cradles** now drop **Strange Meat** on death

-### Other Locations
+### Attackable Locations

-- Locations now only use randomly between 75% and 100% of their available resources to spawn defenders (just like in Vanilla), instead of always using 100% of their resources
+- Hostile Locations now hide their Defender Line-Up during night
+- Hostile Locations will no longer spawn roaming parties or defenders while you are within 2 tiles of it
+- At the start of each new campaign ~3 additional **Bandit Hideouts** are spawned in the world
+- Named weapons now have a 40% chance to be the chosen item type for camps (up from 25,9%).
+Named shields, helmets and armor now have a 20% chance to be chosen (down from 24,7%)
 - All non-unique hostile world locations now have standardized resources, influenced by a faction difficulty multipliers.
 The following resources already include these difficulty multiplier (Visual Overview Here)(https://docs.google.com/spreadsheets/d/1fOc6TcgiVm9P_iOyVoqwYNoXETsnuc9I_4YbblBHV18/edit?gid=2122483876#gid=2122483876):
-	- **Bandit Hideouts** now have 100 Resources (up from 80)
+	- **Brigand Hideouts** now have 100 Resources (up from 80)
-	- **Bandit Camps** now have 200 Resources (up from 180)
+	- **Brigand Camps** now have 200 Resources (up from 180)
-	- **Bandit Forts** now have 250 Resources (down from 300).
+	- **Brigand Forts** now have 250 Resources (down from 300).
 They can now sometimes drop a smoke pot or a flash pot in place of a regular treasure
 	- **Barbarian Shelters** now have 120 Resources (up from 80)
 	- **Barbarian Camps** now have 240 Resources (up from 200)
 	- **Barbarian Sancutaries** now have 300 Resources (down from 325)